At the end of reading this article, you’ll be ready to start a plastic surgery marketing plan.

 The intent of these techniques and these types of content is to get people and to keep them on the page, sending those signals to Google that these are quality pages that people are interested in.
 Because really, that’s how Google assesses quality.
 It’s through these outward metrics.

 There is evidence that they have internal metrics to gauge quality.
 I don’t really trust those, and I don’t know how they work.
 To be 100% frank, no one does.
 But they would have to be some sort of Flesch-Kincaid hybrid test of reading what you’re writing, and I think that it makes a lot more sense to try to get people to spend time on your site, engage in your website based on that.
 Those are signals of healthy content.

 Before and after photos

 What’s the end goal of all of this?
-The end goal for plastic surgery marketing is to expand your sales funnel: increasing the number of people who can visit your site and become interested and enter that sales funnel.
+The end goal for plastic surgeon marketing is to expand your sales funnel: increasing the number of people (prospective patients) who can visit your site and become interested and enter that sales funnel.
 You want to capture as much of their information as possible to build up your email list for further marketing, with different newsletters, on specials, on things that you want to do that keep them in your universe.
 And then ultimately, you want to have information for closers, for people who want to know what they’re looking for.